QuickStart Guide on pot¶

 # pot stop mypot

-The auto keyword will automatically select an available address in the internal virtual network and it's the default value, hence the -i option can be omitted.
-Commands like pot info -p mypot and potnet show -b mybridge will show you exactly which address has been assigned to your pot
+auto keyword will automatically select an available address in the internal virtual network and it's the default value, hence the -i option can be omitted.
+Commands like pot info -p mypot and potnet show -b mybridge will show you exactly which address has been assigned to your pot If you prefer to assign a specific IP address of your virtual network to your pot, you can just do:

 # pot create -p mypot2 -t single -b 11.3 -N private-bridge -B mybridge -i 10.192.0.19

 pot will verify if the IP address is available and free to be used.
+Export network services with the internal network¶

 The virtual network is not visible outside the host machine, because it's based on NAT of the pf's NAT.
 To make your network services running in your pot visible outside the TCP/UDP, desired ports have to be exported/redirected. pot provides a command to tell which port has to be exported.